K-avi/MusicTool/roadmap.md

 IF I HAVE THE TIME AND WILL; REDO THE IMPLEMENTATION TO MAKE IT ACTUALLY DECENT:

-create a table indexed by proglength
+create a table of tables indexed by proglength

 in each table save bookentries in a table indexed by PCS